Ex-cardinal Theodore McCarrick criminally charged with sexual assault of teenager

 In 2019, the Vatican defrocked McCarrick after finding him guilty of sexual abuse, delivering him the most significant abuse-related punishment for a former cardinal in modern Catholic history.
 Once a major power broker within the church who received accolades, his downfall was considered swift and severe.

 He was also the subject of an unprecedented Vatican investigation, the results of which were released in November.
-The report detailed systemic failures within the Catholic Church to stop McCarrick’s ascent in the face of rumors, and sometimes written evidence, of his sexual misconduct with seminarians, priests and teenage boys.
+The report, which took two years to compile, found that multiple officials in the U.S. and in Rome were aware of rumors and reports of his sexual misconduct with seminarians, priests and teenage boys, but either did not pass that information to superiors or chose not to look into them.

-The report found that Pope John Paul II knew about and overlooked claims about McCarrick’s sexual misconduct and helped to facilitate the prelate’s rise.
+The report also found that Pope John Paul II knew about and overlooked claims that McCarrick shared beds with seminarians under his authority; he believed McCarrick’s denial and helped to facilitate the prelate’s rise.
 The internal report also portrayed Pope Benedict XVI as trying to handle McCarrick quietly, and Pope Francis as assuming that his predecessors had made the right calls before he greenlighted the report in 2018.

 Until now, many assumed McCarrick would not face criminal charges because the allegations that have been made public relate to crimes that would be beyond statutes of limitations where the incidents were said to have taken place, making them impossible to prosecute.

-A summons orders McCarrick, now living in Missouri, to appear at the court in Dedham, Mass. on Aug.
-26. McCarrick’s attorney, Washington D.C.- based Barry Coburn, said, “We will look forward to addressing this issue in the courtroom” and declined to comment further.
+McCarrick, now living in Missouri, is expected to appear at the court for arraignment in Dedham, Mass., on Sept.
+3. McCarrick’s attorney, D.C.- based Barry Coburn, said, “We will look forward to addressing this issue in the courtroom” and declined to comment further.

 Mitchell Garabedian, a well-known lawyer for church sexual abuse victims who is representing the man alleging the abuse by McCarrick, said he could not discuss specific details of the case.
 The name of the individual accusing McCarrick is redacted in court documents.